How to Write an Operations Plan Section of your Business Plan

 Free Operations Plan Template

-A well-defined operational plan section of your business plan should be able to answer the following questions:
+A successful operational plan section of your business plan should be able to answer the following questions:

 • Who is responsible for a specific task or department?